+Basic Parameters

-Basic Parameters Educational services provided must be "secular, neutral and nonideological," and must meet the specific needs of the private school's students.
+Educational services provided must be "secular, neutral and nonideological," and must meet the specific needs of the private school's students.
 Religious instruction may not be delivered.

 Private school leaders are ideally positioned to know and express these educational needs and do so during the consultation process resulting in Equitable Services Plan formation.

+Basic Parameters

-Basic Parameters Any equipment, property or materials provided that are not consumed during use remain the property of LEA, entered in the LEA's inventory records, and must be recovered and secured by the LEA when not in programmatic use (for example, if not used during the summer).
+Any equipment, property or materials provided that are not consumed during use remain the property of LEA, entered in the LEA's inventory records, and must be recovered and secured by the LEA when not in programmatic use (for example, if not used during the summer).

-SY 22-23 Equitable Services Cycle
+SY 23-24 Equitable Services Cycle

 Equitable Services Process at a Glance

 - Search

 - Initial Contact

 - Participation?

 - Consultation Equitable Services Plan Affirmation (Disputes?)

 - Service Provision

 - Ongoing Assessment and Monitoring

-Timeline - Search, Initial Contact, Participation Equitable Services Timeline for School Year 2022-23 (FY23) (click to download Timeline with more detailed information) By January 31: Search for private schools complete, and SY22-23 (FY23) Initial Contact Letter and Intent to Participate mailed.
-If no response within two weeks, begin additional contact attempts (emails, phone calls) and retain evidence.
+Timeline - Search, Initial Contact, Participation

+Equitable Services Timeline for School Year 2023-24 (FY24)

+By Friday, February 3: Search for private schools complete, and SY23-24 (FY24) Initial Contact Letter and Intent to Participate mailed.

+(download from Resources section)

-Timeline - Search, Initial Contact, Participation By March 11: Upload all returned Intent to Participate forms to MCAPS.
+Timeline - Search, Initial Contact, Participation

+By Friday, March 10: Upload all returned Intent to Participate forms to MCAPS.
 If no response, upload proof of contact.
 If no private schools in your LEA, type "No Private Schools" on LEA letterhead, and upload.

-15 Timeline - Consultation, Title I-A matters, Plan March 2022: Begin consultation with each participating private school, using SY22-23 Consultation Checklist.
+Timeline - Consultation, Title I-A matters, Plan

+March 2023: Begin consultation with each participating private school, using SY23-24 Consultation Checklist.
 When needed to determine qualification for Title I-A funding generation.
+Use:

-Use: - SY22-23 Household Income, Address and Grade Survey, or - Need-based financial aid data, or - Free/Reduced Price Lunch (FRPL) data is an option, if available
+- SY23-24 Household Income, Address and Grade Survey, or - Need-based financial aid data, or - Free/Reduced Price Lunch (FRPL) data is an option, if available